dsfx3d/use-countdown-worker/README.md

   Available options:
   - `onTick`: A callback that gets called on every tick with the remaining time in milliseconds.
   - `onStopped`: A callback that gets called once the countdown stops.
+  - `onDone`: A callback that gets called once the countdown reaches 0 eta.

 - `start(etaMs: number, startOptions?: TStartOptions)`: